Florida judge rejects gag motion in Trayvon Martin shooting case

-ORLANDO, Florida (Reuters) - A Florida judge on Monday rejected an attempt by prosecutors to silence lawyers for George Zimmerman, the neighborhood watch captain charged with murdering unarmed black teen Trayvon Martin.
+ORLANDO, Fla., Oct 29 (Reuters) - A Florida judge on Monday rejected an attempt by prosecutors to silence lawyers for George Zimmerman, the neighborhood watch captain charged with murdering unarmed black teen Trayvon Martin.

 Assistant State Attorney Bernie de la Rionda had requested a gag order contending that the lawyers’ press conferences and Internet posts would taint the potential jury pool.